-35 flock owners have reported conflict with wildlife involving their coops since 2012.
+many flock owners have reported conflict with wildlife involving their coops since 2012.
 Over 70% of those conflicts were with bears.
-Grizzlies seem to have a particular taste for chicken.

 In 2018, we enrolled four Whitehorse area flock owners in our Bear Safe Egg Producer Program.
 We wanted to find out what supports egg producers need to keep their flock safe from bears and bears safe from their flock.